Jubbah Rock Art: 10,000 Years of Petroglyphs in Ha'il

 Prehistoric period (approximately 8,000–5,000 years ago): Hunting scenes with humans and large game animals.
 Depictions of aurochs (wild cattle), ibex, gazelles, and ostriches.
 Some of the human figures carry bows and arrows.

-The best light for photography is early morning or late afternoon, when low-angle light emphasises the carved lines against the shadow.
-Midday light washes out the carvings entirely.
+Photography: Permitted.
+The best light for photography is early morning or late afternoon — low-angle light emphasises the carved lines against the shadow and makes the carvings dramatically more visible.
+Midday light washes out the carvings almost entirely.
+Plan your visit timing accordingly.

-What to bring: Water (the site has no facilities), sun protection, comfortable walking shoes for rocky terrain, and a camera with good low-light capability for detailed carving documentation.
+What to bring: Water (the site has no facilities — bring at least 2 litres per person), sun protection, comfortable walking shoes for rocky terrain, and a camera capable of detailed close-up work.

 The Shuwaymis Site

 The UNESCO listing includes Shuwaymis — a second major rock art concentration in the Hail region, approximately 200 kilometres southwest of Ha’il near the ancient pilgrimage route between Iraq and Mecca.
-Shuwaymis contains equally ancient carvings in a different landscape.
-For serious rock art enthusiasts, visiting both is worthwhile.
-Plan a dedicated 2-day itinerary from Ha’il.
+Shuwaymis contains equally ancient carvings in a different landscape — smaller outcrops spread over a wider area in a more remote setting.

 Book tours of Jubbah and the Ha’il heritage sites through our Ha’il page.